Vote delayed on dissolving town targeted by supremacist

 The Bismarck Tribune reports that vote has been rescheduled to be part of the November general election, to comply with state election laws.

-White supremacist Craig Cobb recently finished serving four years of probation for terrorizing residents of Leith five years ago.
-He lives in Sherwood.
+White supremacist Craig Cobb recently finished serving four years of probation for terrorizing residents of Leith.

+Mayor Ryan Schock has said he hopes dissolving the town's government will be the end of Cobb's legacy and the division in Leith.

 Information from: Bismarck Tribune, http://www.bismarcktribune.com